ansible/workshops/exercises/ansible_collections/7-use-automation-hub/README.md

-# Exercise 7 - How to use Red Hat Automation Hub
+# Exercise 7 - How to use Red Hat Automation Hub?

 ## Table of Contents
 - [Objective](#objective)